Participation Terms

-If you submit your work to the Scholastic Art & Writing Awards, you must agree to these terms.
-Your parent/guardian and educator must also agree to them.
+If you enter your work into the Scholastic Art & Writing Awards, you must agree to these terms and will be prompted to do so before your work is considered for judging.
+Your parent/guardian must also agree to them by following the instructions they receive via email.
 These terms will be a binding agreement once you and your parent or guardian agree to them, so please read them carefully.
-If we use the word “Awards” here, it means the Scholastic Art & Writing Awards, and the word “Alliance” means us, the Alliance for Young Artists & Writers, Inc., the non-profit organization that presents the Awards.
+If we use the word “Awards” here, it means the Scholastic Art & Writing Awards, and the word “Alliance” means us, the Alliance for Young Artists & Writers, Inc., the nonprofit organization that presents the Awards.

 Judging Criteria and Freedom of Expression

-Jurors who review Awards entries are asked to weigh three core values: originality, skill, and the emergence of a personal vision or voice in determining whether a submission receives an Award.
+Jurors who review Awards entries are asked to weigh three core values: originality, skill, and the emergence of a personal vision or voice in determining whether an entry receives an Award.

 Young artists and writers are free to explore any and all topics.